New Moon on

 True anomaly ∠140.6°

-The true anomaly is ∠140.6°.
-At the beginning of the next synodic month the true anomaly is going to be ∠166.6°.
+The true anomaly of the Moon orbit is ∠140.6° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠166.6°.

-11 days after point of perigee on 12 August 2033 at 21:22 in ♓ Pisces.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 4 days, until the Moon reaches the point of next apogee on 28 August 2033 at 15:27 in ♎ Libra.
+11 days since point of perigee on 12 August 2033 at 21:22 in ♓ Pisces the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 4 days until the Moon reaches the point of next apogee on 28 August 2033 at 15:27 in ♎ Libra.

 Distance to Moon 398 775 km